matiasbontempo/epicgames-weekly-game-notifier/Readme.md

 ## Instructions

 First, go ahead and create a new `#updates` channel if you don't have one.
 Right now this step is necesary as the bot only knows how to post automatic updates there.
+Make sure `EpicGames Weekly Game Notifier` has `Send Messages` and `Embed Links` permissions.

-Then, you need to authorize the bot using the following link: <https://discordapp.com/oauth2/authorize?client_id=662478067310133248&scope=bot&permissions=3072>
+Then, you need to authorize the bot using the following link: [EWGS Authorization](https://discordapp.com/oauth2/authorize?client_id=662478067310133248&scope=bot&permissions=19456)

 That's it!
 Now EWGS will be ready to notify your server about the new *epic games* :wink: